fritzlabs/fritz-image-segmentation/README.md

     -o /tmp/icnet.h5
 ```

-By default, a model checkpoint is saved every epoch.
+By default, a model weights checkpoint is saved every epoch.
+Note that only weights are saved, not the full model.
+This is to make it easier to build models for training vs inference.

 # Converting to Core ML
 The resulting Keras model can be converted using the script provided.
 It uses the standard `coremltools` package, but removes the additional model output nodes used for training.